 Each year, home electrical problems alone account for an estimated 53,600 fires.
-These fires cause more than 500 deaths, injure 1,400 people, and account for $1.4 billion in property damage in the United States alone, according to the Electrical Safety Foundation International.
+These home fires can cause more than 500 deaths, injure over 1,400 people and account for in excess of $1.4 billion in property damage in the United States alone, according to the Electrical Safety Foundation International.
 See more information and tips from the organization below as to why these home fires may occur and how to potentially prevent them:

 Put it into perspective: